Today I will show you how to work out the tempo of a song or any piece of music for yourself, with confidence and accuracy. Let’s get started!

 Straight away, let me tell you that working out the tempo of a song is very straightforward.
 Anyone can do it.
 In fact, most of the work is done for you.

 All you need to do to find the tempo of a song is tap your metronome in time to the beat, and the metronome will automatically calculate its speed or tempo in bpm (beats per minute).
 This is a built-in feature of any decent metronome called Tap Tempo.
 Thus, if you can tap your foot in time to a song, you can find its tempo.

 If that’s all you need to do, what’s the point of this article? – you might wonder.

 Well, the only trouble is how to be sure you’ve found the actual beat.
 This where people get confused and where mistakes get made, so this is what today’s lesson is really all about.

 The whole problem

-Because musical rhythm is based on division, you can be tapping ‘a rhythm’ that’s ‘in time’ with a song, without being locked-in to the actual fundamental beat that is the tempo.
+Because musical rhythm is based on division, you can be happily tapping away to ‘a rhythm’ that’s ‘in time’ with a song… while missing the fundamental beat that determines the tempo.

 (This in turn creates a spiral of confusion in determining the time signature, a related issue which we’ll address in a future article.)

 When we refer to ‘a beat’ in casual conversation about music, we really just mean any rhythm that is repetitive, catchy or distinctive in some way.